MAGAZINE · INTERVIEW

 Valérie Chomarat

-I met John Pawson in 2002, Minimum was my bible book during my architecture studies and he asked me to be in charge of the interior design of two yachts: a Perini navy 164’: Baracuda and a smaller sailing yacht B60: 60’.
-I can say that was the turn of my career designing yacht interiors.
-After those projects, I left London for Geneva and Paris where I met Denis Montel (RDAI) and Pierre Alexis Dumas (Hermes) with whom I did the artistic direction and interior design for day boats.
+I met John Pawson in 2002.
+Minimum was my bible book during my architecture studies, and he asked me to be in charge of the interior design of two yachts: a Perini navy 164’: Baracuda and a smaller sailing yacht B60: 60’.
+I can say that was the turning point of my career designing yacht interiors.
+After those projects, I left London for Geneva and Paris, where I met Denis Montel (RDAI) and Pierre Alexis Dumas (Hermes), with whom I did the artistic direction and interior design for day boats.

 Exploring our relationship with the surrounding nature and landscape is fundamental in all my projects.
 Perspectives, materials, shadows, and light are my tools to create harmony and calm in a mountain house, or a small day boat, or to design the perfect candle holder that will light our diners.